BMilliet/kcommit/README.md

 # kcommit
-Git commit generator on Karma style
+Git commit generator using Karma commit message style.

 ## How it works
 kcommit simplifies creating commit messages by guiding you through the process.
 It automatically saves and reuses a `scope` for each project and branch, speeding up future commits.